 If the issue persists, please contact the IEA course feedback team.

-EvaluationKIT is Syracuse University’s new online platform for collecting course feedback from students at the end of the academic term.
-Within EvaluationKIT, you have direct access to real-time response rates and results after the grade submission deadline for each of your courses.
+Syracuse University uses an online platform for collecting course feedback from students at the end of the academic term.
+Within the system, you have direct access to real-time response rates and results after the grade submission deadline for each of your courses.
 You can also compile results over time (e.g., multiple semesters) using the Report Builder functionality.

 - Go to coursefeedback.syr.edu and log in with netID and password